hartrusion/RbmkSimulator/README.md

 # RBMK Simulator
 A simulator app for the chornobyl RBMK recator.
-This aims to be a successor for the famous RXMODEL simulator from about 30 years ago but with a lot more detailed systems and a more accurate representation of the chernobyl plant.
+This aims to be a successor for the Simgenics rxmodel simulator from about 30 years ago but with a lot more detailed systems and a more accurate representation of the chernobyl plant.

 **This is work in progress.
 The development is still in a very early stage.**